 How to Merge Two Google Photos Accounts Smartly by MultCloud

 As you can see, the normal way of merging 2 Google Photos accounts may confuse you due to the complicated steps and lots of settings.
 But don’t worry, instead of using the partner sharing feature of Google Photos, you can merge multiple Google Photos accounts easily by using a free cloud to cloud transfer, sync, and backup service, MultCloud.

-MultCloud allows you to use and manage more than 30 major cloud storage services like Google Drive, Google Photos, Dropbox, OneDrive, Google Workspace, Dropbox Business, WebDAV, FTP servers, etc. with multifunctional features all in a single interface for free.
+MultCloud allows you to use and manage more than 30 major cloud storage services like Google Drive, Google Photos, Dropbox, OneDrive, SharePoint, Google Workspace, Dropbox Business, WebDAV, FTP servers, etc. with multifunctional features all in a single interface for free.

 - Transfer, sync, or backup data across clouds quickly and seamlessly with a single click by Cloud Transfer, Cloud Sync, Cloud Backup, and Team Transfer.

 - Use all your clouds easily in MultCloud with basic cloud built-in functions like upload, download, preview, rename, delete, copy, and cut.

 - Share cloud files securely with anyone you want by Public Share, Private Share, and Source Share.